ebininoroniex/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6 – A script that creates a new local variable.
 		Name: BEST
 		Value: School
-7 – Create a script that creates a new global variable.
+7 – A cript that creates a new global variable.
 		Name: BEST
 		Value: School
-8 –
+8 – A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9 –
 10 –
 11 –